 - To take a screenshot, quickly press the Home button and the Sleep button at the same time.
-The screen will flash white, and the screenshot will be stored in your camera roll (The photo below is a screenshot of an iPhone's homepage.)
+The screen will flash white, and the screenshot will be stored in your camera roll (the photo below is a screenshot of an iPhone's Home screen.)

 - Do you have a little one who may be using your phone?
 You can actually set parental restrictions on what kids access under Settings > General > Restrictions.

 - Have a lot of junk email you'd rather just delete all at once?
 To do a bulk delete, click Edit, check off the desired emails, then choose to delete or move them.

 - Who doesn't love the Auto-correction feature?
 Well, you, maybe, if your iPhone keeps auto-correcting to the wrong word!
 If the virtual keyboard is suggesting the correct spelling of the word and you don't want to accept it, you don't need to tap the small X at the end of the word in question.
 Simply tap anywhere on the screen to close the suggestion box.